Nipsuli/datamodels/README.md

 Naturally that one had little bit more of functionalities as it was based on `attrs`, but I feel that `dataclass` provides enough functionalities for most cases, and it's standard library.
 Decided to build this one from scratch, instead of just publishing the PrompterAI `datamodel` module as that one also relied on other internal modules, example for `datetime` handling.

 There exists also [dataclasses-json](https://github.com/lidatong/dataclasses-json) package.
-But it doesn't seem to handle `datetimes` (at the time of writing) and it's not extendable.
+But it doesn't seem to handle `datetimes` (at the time of writing) and it's not that easily extendable with additional types.

 About the extendability, I really like the possibility in `cattrs` to add custom hooks with `register_unstructure_hook` and `register_structure_hook` which I'm bit trying to mimic with the `structure_hook` and `unstructure_hook` decorators.